amancapy/drushti/README.md

 Timeline:

+10/4: T-1 one day for being done with the data generation.
+With the generous help of libreoffice forum members, finally the "delete everything after first page" is possible with a simple libre macro now.
+All that remains is to distribute it across user profiles so that cpu can be fully utilized.

 8/4: Still frustratingly stuck on the pdf-png conversion, which will be the final step in being done with the data generation.
 What's annoying is that I am for now unable to clip the text where the pdf ends because pdf encoding means I can't directly know what the last word in the text is.
 Still I hope it won't be too much trouble this far in.